 - Paper: newspaper, magazines, cardboard, mixed office paper and envelopes, paperboard (cereal boxes), pizza boxes free of food debris and grease, telephone books and catalogs

 - Cartons: food and beverage cartons, such as milk, juice, soup, wine, broth and other cartons.

 - Mix all items together – no separation required

 - For plastic bottles, empty, crush and reattach lids

 - For cartons, remove plastic caps and straws

 - NEVER place medical sharps or needles in the recycling

 NOT for Recycling

-No plastic bags, cassette tapes, bed sheets, hangers, metal chains, garden hoses, batteries, needles, syringes, electronics, polystyrene foam, buckets, butter tubs, car parts, food, yard waste, light bulbs, drinking glasses, ceramics, pots, pans, and scrap metal.
+No plastic bags, cassette tapes, bed sheets, hangers, metal chains, garden hoses, batteries, needles, syringes, electronics, polystyrene foam, buckets, car parts, food, yard waste, light bulbs, drinking glasses, ceramics, pots, pans, and scrap metal.